linkeddata/dokieli/README.md

 [![Join the chat at https://gitter.im/linkeddata/dokieli](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/linkeddata/dokieli)

 dokieli is a decentralized article authoring, annotation, and social pingback tool which works from a Web browser.
 While it is a general purpose tooling to write articles, it is fully compliant with the [Linked Research](https://github.com/csarven/linked-research) initiative and principles, and provides features and interactions for scholarly communication.
 Its architecture is progressively enhanced such that dokieli based articles are accessible anywhere from a Line Mode Browser to Firefox Nightly.
-Article or annotations can be `curl`ed and deferenced to get the complete content in HTML and RDF.
+Article or annotations can be `curl`ed and dereferenced to get the complete content in HTML and RDF.

-dokieli can employ WebID and personal online datastores where applicable for authors to store and give different access controls to the others e.g., co-authors, reviewers, or for general social interactions and feedback.
-Similarly, anyone that wants to annotate can store their notes at a webspace in which they control.
+Where applicable, dokieli can employ participant's e.g., authors, reviewers, commenters, WebID and personal online datastores to store and give different access controls to the information.
+Similarly, anyone that wants to annotate can store their notes at a Webspace in which they control.

 ## Features